 Insurance companies generally classify occupations on a scale of 1 to 5 or 6.
 Many use the letter M to designate medical professionals.
 Typically, the higher the numerical value of the classification, the lower the rate available will be from the insurance company (and perceived risk).

 How do disability insurance companies classify nurse practitioners?

-In fact, the major providers of physicians disability insurance classify NPs from 3M to 5M.
-Here is an overview of the current premium rates you may encounter for your speciality:
+In fact, the major providers of physician disability insurance classify NPs from 3M to 5M.

 A policy without an own-occupation feature would not pay benefits so long as you’re able to work in some capacity.
 With it, benefits would be paid so long as you couldn’t perform the specific tasks of your practice.